Gluten Free Chocolate Zucchini Muffins

 - Great for back to school and school lunches.

 - They are made without butter, without oil, and without dairy.

-- Check out this Gluten Free Chocolate Zucchini Bread for another fun recipe.
+- Check out this Gluten Free Chocolate Zucchini Bread and this Healthy Zucchini Bread for another fun recipe.

 - This recipe is Paleo, grain free, gluten free, oil free and dairy free.